Medalink/laravel-blade/readme.md

-## Laravel Blade Syntax Highlighter - tmLanguage
+## Laravel Blade Highlighter - tmLanguage

-Designed to work with [Laravels](http://www.laravel.com) Blade template engine.
+This packages adds syntax definitions for the [Laravels](http://www.laravel.com) Blade engine.

 ### How to install w/Sublime Package Manager